vancouvercodingschool/code-102-guide/curriculum/class-01/facilitator/README.md

 # Facilitators Guide: Topic

 Lab 01a needs to be done before GitHub Pages demo, and can be done individually as students filter in before class.
-This ensures students have access to the online accounts they will need as we dive into 102.
+This ensures students have access to the online accounts they will need as we dive into Code 102.

 Kick off the class with a campus orientation & welcome.
 This melds into an exercise in learning, and gaining new skills with Markdown.